locallyoptimistic/LocallyOptimistic/content/post/0-to-60-analytics-stack.md

 Over the past 5 years, analytics technology has coalesced around three components: a data-moving tool (possibly referred by EL or ETL), a data warehouse to store beforementioned data, and a BI layer to analyze the data.
 As your company grows, you will also realize you need a centralized business-logic layer, as well as an org plan for empowering teams to use analytics when the company is too big for you to personally know everyone.

+I am going to sort the article by tool, since realistically you are making discrete decisions per tool.
+But when talking to the org, you need to do the opposite!
+It's time to put on your salesperson hat, in two specific ways:

+1. You are not buying tools - You are solving problems!
+Create your "elevator pitch", framed in terms of the benefits - faster results because X, more revenue because Y - and not in terms of "this one is more expensive, but you can visualize as a directed acyclic graph!".
+If two of these tools are most easily explained as solving a single problem, pitch them that way, and combine the cost estimates.
+Put simply, no one cares if the float cup, flapper, and flush valve cost $3, $5, and $8, they just want a working toilet and are willing to pay $20.

+2. You need to understand who in leadership has decision-making power and engage them early to understand the steps towards approval.
+Otherwise, you can waste a lot of time trotting out presentations to anyone willing to listen.

+Now, I will cover some aspects of the analytics stack on a per-tool basis:

 ## ETL Tool:

 - Some solutions you might consider: Stitch, Fivetran, tray.io